ethereum/go-ethereum/docs/developers/dapp-developer/native-bindings.md

 )

 func main() {
-	// Create an IPC based RPC connection to a remote node
+	// Create an IPC-based RPC connection to a remote node
 	// NOTE update the path to the ipc file! conn, err := ethclient.Dial("/home/go-ethereum/goerli/geth.ipc")
 	if err != nil {